bertonfederico/mri_compressive_sensing/_0_sparse_representation/README.md

 ## Comparison of sparsity with FFT2D, wavelet and DCT

-In the context of the sparse sensinge of image compression, a comparison was made regarding the sparsity obtained through the three techniques used, with the use of different thresholds to establish the negligibility of the values obtained.
+In the context of the sparse sensing and image compression, a comparison was made regarding the sparsity obtained through the three techniques used, with the use of different thresholds to establish the negligibility of the values obtained.

 As can be seen from the data below, the wavelet has a peculiarity: with a threshold of zero, many of its coefficients are exactly zero, resulting in a relatively high sparsity value even when the threshold is zero.